What is the Weatherization Program?

 There is a 20% disregard that is subtracted from your gross “earned” income.

 Verifiable medical expenses may be deducted from your gross income including insurance premiums, prescription costs, dental work and physician visits.
+(Deductions are only available through the HEAT Program, not through the Weatherization Office)

 If your home has been weatherized previous to 1994 you may be eligible for re-weatherization.